maelstrom-software/maelstrom/doc/book/0.11.0/src/introduction.md

 * It's clean.
 Maelstrom has built a rootless container implementation (not relying on Docker or RunC) from scratch, in Rust, optimized to be low-overhead and start quickly.
 * It's fast.
-In most cases, Maelstrom is faster than cargo test, even without using clustering.
-  Maelstrom’s test-per-process model is inherently slower than pytest’s shared-process model, but Maelstrom provides test isolation at a low performance cost
+In most cases, Maelstrom is faster than `cargo test` or `go test`, even without using clustering.
+Maelstrom’s test-per-process model is inherently slower than Pytest’s shared-process model, but Maelstrom provides test isolation at a low performance cost

 While our focus thus far has been on running tests, Maelstrom's underlying job execution system is general-purpose.
 We provide a command line utility to run arbitrary commands, as well a gRPC-based API and Rust bindings for programmatic access and control.

 The project is currently Linux-only (x86 and ARM), as it relies on namespaces to implement containers.